 Rare book and manuscript dealers also must concern themselves with collection security, since thieves may offer stolen materials to them for sale.
 Librarians should make every effort to familiarize such dealers with the ways institutions attempt to secure and identify their materials and help them use this knowledge to lessen anyone's chances of profiting from theft.

-The appointment of a LSO and the development of a security policy can help insure that staff are aware of their legal and procedural responsibilities in applying security measures.
+The appointment of an LSO and the development of a security policy can help ensure that staff is aware of their legal and procedural responsibilities in applying security measures.

 II.
 The library security officer